Towards Online Multi-Modal Social Interaction Understanding: Experiments

 \subsection{Datasets}

-We conduct experiments on two social deduction game datasets: YouTube and Ego4D.
-In the Online-MMSI setting, we cut the future information and extend the historical length to 10 utterance turns in each sample.
+Experiments are conducted on the Werewolf Among Us dataset, which comprises two subsets (YouTube and Ego4D) of social deduction games~\citep{lai2023werewolf}.
+We follow the dataset and task setup of~\citet{lee2024modeling}, while cutting the future video and transcript in each sample for the online setting.

-\textbf{YouTube dataset.} This dataset contains 151 games of One Night Ultimate Werewolf, which corresponds to 151 separate videos with 14.8 hours and transcripts comprising 20,832 utterances.
-Specifically, it has 3,255 samples for speaking target identification, 2,679 for pronoun coreference resolution, and 3,360 for mentioned player prediction.
+\textbf{YouTube} contains 151 games of One Night Ultimate Werewolf, which corresponds to 151 separate videos with 14.8 hours and transcripts comprising 20,832 utterances.
+It has 3,255 samples for speaking target identification, 2,679 for pronoun coreference resolution, and 3,360 for mentioned player prediction.

-\textbf{Ego4D dataset.} This dataset has 40 games of One Night Ultimate Werewolf and 8 games of The Resistance: Avalon.
+\textbf{Ego4D} has 40 games of One Night Ultimate Werewolf and 8 games of The Resistance: Avalon.
 It contains 101 separate videos with 7.3 hours and transcripts containing 5,815 utterances, with 832 samples for speaking target identification, 503 for pronoun coreference resolution, and 472 for mentioned player prediction.